-- A U.S. air carrier3 to subsidize service to and from an underserved airport for a period not to exceed 3 years; - An underserved airport to obtain service to and from the underserved airport; and/or - An underserved airport to implement such other measures as the Secretary, in consultation with such airport, considers appropriate to improve air service both in terms of the cost of such service to consumers and the availability of such service, including improving air service through marketing and promotion of air service and enhanced utilization of airport facilities.
+- A U.S. air carrier to subsidize service to and from an underserved airport for a period not to exceed 3 years; - An underserved airport, or an airport where air service has been terminated or substantially reduced, to obtain service to and from the underserved airport; and/or - An underserved airport to implement such other measures as the Secretary, in consultation with such airport, considers appropriate to improve air service both in terms of the cost of such service to consumers and the availability of such service, including improving air service through marketing and promotion of air service and enhanced utilization of airport facilities.